Livforsakringsbolaget Skandia Omsesidigt Grows Stock Holdings in Align Technology, Inc. (NASDAQ:ALGN)

 A number of other hedge funds have also recently added to or reduced their stakes in ALGN.
 Wetherby Asset Management Inc. grew its stake in Align Technology by 26.2% in the 3rd quarter.
 Wetherby Asset Management Inc. now owns 1,247 shares of the medical equipment provider’s stock worth $408,000 after acquiring an additional 259 shares during the period.
 Morgan Stanley grew its stake in shares of Align Technology by 22.6% during the 3rd quarter.
 Morgan Stanley now owns 176,448 shares of the medical equipment provider’s stock valued at $57,762,000 after buying an additional 32,489 shares during the period.
 Public Sector Pension Investment Board grew its stake in shares of Align Technology by 24.4% during the 3rd quarter.
 Public Sector Pension Investment Board now owns 8,664 shares of the medical equipment provider’s stock valued at $2,836,000 after buying an additional 1,700 shares during the period.
 Castleark Management LLC purchased a new stake in shares of Align Technology during the 3rd quarter valued at $674,000.
 Finally, Polar Capital LLP grew its stake in shares of Align Technology by 280.8% during the 3rd quarter.
 Polar Capital LLP now owns 189,305 shares of the medical equipment provider’s stock valued at $61,971,000 after buying an additional 139,592 shares during the period.
 85.84% of the stock is owned by hedge funds and other institutional investors.

 ALGN has been the subject of several research reports.
-Evercore ISI boosted their price objective on shares of Align Technology from $625.00 to $680.00 and gave the company an “outperform” rating in a research note on Thursday, February 4th.
-They noted that the move was a valuation call.
 SVB Leerink boosted their price objective on shares of Align Technology from $620.00 to $680.00 and gave the company an “outperform” rating in a research note on Thursday, February 4th.
 Zacks Investment Research boosted their price objective on shares of Align Technology to $610.00 in a research note on Thursday, March 4th.
-Barclays lifted their target price on shares of Align Technology from $475.00 to $555.00 and gave the company an “equal weight” rating in a report on Thursday, February 4th.
-Finally, Credit Suisse Group lifted their target price on shares of Align Technology from $618.00 to $630.00 and gave the company an “outperform” rating in a report on Thursday, February 4th.
+Credit Suisse Group boosted their price objective on shares of Align Technology from $618.00 to $630.00 and gave the company an “outperform” rating in a research note on Thursday, February 4th.
+Evercore ISI lifted their target price on shares of Align Technology from $625.00 to $680.00 and gave the company an “outperform” rating in a report on Thursday, February 4th.
+They noted that the move was a valuation call.
+Finally, Piper Sandler lifted their target price on shares of Align Technology from $525.00 to $610.00 and gave the company an “overweight” rating in a report on Tuesday, February 2nd.
 Two research analysts have rated the stock with a sell rating, three have issued a hold rating and nine have issued a buy rating to the stock.
 Align Technology presently has an average rating of “Buy” and an average target price of $509.69.

 Shares of ALGN stock opened at $547.94 on Tuesday.
 Align Technology, Inc. has a 12 month low of $164.04 and a 12 month high of $634.46.
 The firm has a market capitalization of $43.36 billion, a P/E ratio of 24.93, a P/E/G ratio of 4.07 and a beta of 1.68.
 The company’s fifty day moving average price is $548.62 and its two-hundred day moving average price is $491.27.